Taxation of Trusts and their Beneficiaries

 The trust issues a Schedule K-1, Beneficiary's Share of Income, Deductions, Credits, etc. of Form 1041, U.S. Income Tax Return for Estates and Trusts to each beneficiary, listing the beneficiary's share of income and deductions.
 Only taxable income is listed; tax-exempt income is omitted.

 The purpose of DNI is to determine what part of a distribution to beneficiaries is taxable to the beneficiary and deductible by the trust.
 This is achieved by multiplying each type of income, such as rent or dividends, by the total amount distributed divided by the DNI.
-Capital gains or losses are generally allocated to corpus unless they are distributed to the beneficiaries.
+Capital gains or losses are allocated to corpus unless distributed to the beneficiaries.

 Capital gains and losses are netted out at the trust level.
 However, beneficiaries cannot deduct any net losses on their return except when the trust is terminated, in which case any unused capital loss carryovers can be used to offset income to the beneficiaries.